LaST-R1: Reinforcing Robotic Manipulation via Adaptive Physical Latent Reasoning: Methodology

 \subsection{Latent-to-Action Policy Optimization}

-To effectively train the proposed \textit{latent reasoning-before-acting} policy LaST-R1, we introduce \textbf{Latent-to-Action Policy Optimization (LAPO)}, a RL framework that jointly optimizes latent reasoning and action generation, as shown in Figure \ref{fig:method} (b).
-In our formulation, the policy first generates latent tokens, which condition subsequent action prediction.
-While prior works \cite{liu2025can, zang2025rlinf} have established Proximal Policy Optimization (PPO) \cite{schulman2017proximal} as an effective post-training method for VLA models, they operate solely in the action space and overlook intermediate reasoning processes that are integral to decision-making.
-To address this limitation, we propose LAPO, which treats latent tokens as \emph{implicit decision variables} and introduces a unified optimization framework that enables reward signals to shape both reasoning and action generation across the entire trajectory.
+To effectively train the proposed \textit{latent reasoning-before-acting} policy LaST-R1 VLA, we introduce \textbf{Latent-to-Action Policy Optimization (LAPO)}, a RL framework that jointly optimizes latent reasoning and action generation, as shown in Figure \ref{fig:method} (b).
+In our formulation, the policy first generates latent embeddings, which condition subsequent action prediction.
+While prior works \cite{liu2025can, zang2025rlinf} have established PPO \cite{schulman2017proximal} as an effective post-training method for VLA models, they operate solely in the action space and overlook intermediate reasoning processes that are integral to decision-making.
+To address this limitation, we propose LAPO, which treats latent embeddings as \emph{implicit decision variables} and introduces a unified optimization framework that enables environment reward signals to shape both reasoning and action generation spaces across the entire trajectory.